tranthom618/text-editor-pwa/README.md

 ## Credits

-Starer code provided from University of Toronto - School of Continuing Studies - Coding Bootcamp.
+Starter code provided from University of Toronto - School of Continuing Studies - Coding Bootcamp.
 Sections of code were pieced together from in-class schoolwork activities, especially from the Module 19 Mini-Project Solutions.

 Matthew Calimba provided significant assistance as a tutor provided by the UofT Coding Bootcamp program.